 Fall or Spring (4,4) Mallue.
-(Not offered 2006-2007)

 A writing intensive and discussion intensive seminar designed for first-year students that explore a specific topic within the business disciplines.
 A grade of C- or better satisfies the College Writing Proficiency Requirement.
 Topical contents of seminars vary.